Table of Contents

 A well-known naturalist and writer, John Muir once said “Keep close to Nature’s heart… and break clear away, once in a while, and climb a mountain or spend a week in the woods.
 Wash your spirit clean.”
 And while this can be done in numerous tourist destinations across the length and breadth of the country, nowhere is it more relevant than at Cherry Springs State Park Camping.

 Cherry Springs, a remote park for die-hard campers bitten by the “great outdoors” bug, is so remote that mobile connectivity is very poor, nearly non-existent.
 And when tourism pamphlets say rustic, they are referring to the fact that there are no regular toilets with running water – only vault toilets.
 You will not find electric points or regular sewer lines running.
 Do not look for luxuries.
 It is Cherry Springs State Park camping.
 Not a luxury resort.
-But if you are a lover of nature, peace, and serenity, this is definitely the place for you.
+But if you are a lover of nature, peace, and serenity, have the right practical gear and equipment you need for a camping trip, this is definitely the place for you.

 Known as Cherry Springs because of the black cherry trees lining the 82-acre state park, this park is encircled by the 262,000-acre Susquehannock State Forest, and is an open camping site with a capital “O”.
 This campsite, which is open for 24 hours, is located on Route 44 in West Branch Township.
 It is found at the end of a 15-mile long bike trail that starts at Denton Hill and meanders through Patterson State Park.
 The geographical location is 41.6501 degrees north, 77.8164 degrees west, and the address is: